anillava1999/Stock-Sentimental-Analysis-Classifier/README.md

   * Demo
   * Overview
   * Motivation
-  * Installation and run
+  * Installation and Run
-  * Cosine Similarity
   * Deployement on Heroku
+  * Using Bag of Words to Vectorization
   * Database Link
   * Future scope of project